When can I submit my work?

 If my work is selected for the exhibition, what are the transportation details?

 All works selected for exhibition must be delivered to Piano Nobile Kings Place on Friday 10th or Saturday 11th May during working hours.
 Works remaining unsold following the end of the exhibition must be collected by the artists (date TBC).

 Artists are responsible for the delivery and collection of their works and must cover these costs.
 The gallery is not able to hold onto works that are not collected.
 Whilst the gallery will take all due care in handling and hanging the works, all risk insurance of the artworks remains the responsibility of the artists.
 Full details will be passed on to artists once selection for the exhibition has been confirmed.

 For the 2019 competition the judges will include Sean Rainbird (Director of the National Gallery of Ireland), Deborah Swallow (Director of the Courtauld Institute of Art), Air Chief Marshal Sir Stephen Hillier (Head of the RAF), Martin Gayford (art critic and writer), Marc Steene (Director of Outside In) and last years prize winner, Benjamin Ogbebor.

 When will judging take place?

-Judging will take place on Monday 8th May 2017.
+The judging will occur in the middle of May 2019.
 During the judging, the panel will award the £10,000 first prize.
-This will be announced at the Private View evening of the exhibition.
+The winner will be announced at the Private View evening on Thursday 23rd May 2019.

 How many works are selected for the Ruth Borchard Next Generation Collection?